SymfonyCasts/dynamic-forms/README.md

 Ever have a form field that depends on another?

+You can find a [Demo with LiveComponent on Symfony UX](https://ux.symfony.com/demos/live-component/dependent-form-fields).

 * Show a field only if another field is set to a specific value;
 * Change the options of a field based on the value of another field;
 * Have multiple-level dependencies (e.g. field A depends on field B